mpilson/Projects-Research/README.md

 - Sklearn: used pipeline, gridsearch, cross validation, and built in performance metrics to streamline training, testing, and model evaluation
 - Sklearn pipeline: scale data, streamline training
 - Sklearn gridsearch: iterate through possible hyperparameter values, find best combination

+PCA
+Implemented principal component analysis
+- Numpy: for quick and seemless linear algebra operationsused and broadcasting/vectorization
+- OOP: to provide seamless storage and access to model attributes and specific methods

+MLP
+Implemented standard fully connected multilayered perceptron
+- Dataset: used MNIST image classification dataset for testing
+- OOP: Used oop extensively for network architecture (layers) and methods (backprop, forward, ...)
+- Numpy: for broadcasting, streamlined linear alegbra operations, and vectorization
+- Initialization/Activation/Cost: InitiatlizationHE and Xavier methods,RELU, Sigmoid,
+- PyTorch: Used PyTorch for replication/comparison and build familarity with framework

+kmeans/EMA
+Implemented kmeans and gaussian clustering with EMA
+- Numpy: for broadcasting, streamlined linear alegbra operations, and vectorization
+- OOP: to provide seamless storage and access to model attributes and specific methods

 [**SUAMI**](https://github.com/mpilson/Projects-Research/tree/main/SUAMI)
 This folder encapsulates some of the work I did over the summer through CMU's math research program Summer Undergraduate Applied Mathematics Institute (SUAMI)